AlexandreMercierAubin/Work/_posts/2022-08-08-AdaptiveRigidification.md

 </figure>

 There are two possibilities to handle the case where rigid bodies share a vertex.
-One can add hinge constraints, this will slow down the time integration.
+One can add hinge constraints;
+this will slow down the time integration.
 We instead choose to make our BFS greedy, the first rigid element to touch a vertex (edge in 3D) claims it.
 Note that when this